ujjwal-kr/night/README.md

 ## How it works

 It has 2 chains for now, the transaction chain and the master chain.
-When there are more than 20 blocks in the transaction chain, 30 of them are compressed and sent to a block in the master chain.
+When there are more than 20 blocks in the transaction chain, all of them are compressed and sent to a block in the master chain.
 I implemented this algorithm to make the validations faster.
 Its not peer to peer, but has all the characteristics of a normal chain.
 You can make transactions and also hopefully play a gambling game in the chain.
 I'm trying to make the multiple wallet system for now because currently it has support for only one wallet.